 Abstract: Background and Objective: Obesity presented as the most pivotal public health problem.
 Motivational interviewing is a client-centered and direct technique to improve intrinsic motivation of people to change behavior using search and resolve ambivalence that its beneficial outcomes have widely been confirmed.
-This study was carried out to evaluate the effect of motivational interviewing on weight loss in women.
-Methods: In this randomized clinical trial study, 150 women with overweight and obesity were randomly divided into control, motivational interviewing and motivational interviewing and intention implementation groups.
+This study was carried out to evaluate the effect of motivational interviewing on weight loss in womenMethods: In this randomized clinical trial study, 150 women with overweight and obesity were randomly divided into control, motivational interviewing and motivational interviewing groups.
 Data were collected through a researcher made questionnaire at baseline and 2 month follow up.
 Results: The score of protection motivation theory constructs including susceptibility, severity, rewards, self-efficacy, response efficacy and cost were significantly increased in the two intervention groups compared to the control group [P<0.05].
-Anthropometric characteristics were significantly reduced in the motivational interviewing and motivational interviewing with intention implementation group [P<0.05] in compare to the control group [P<0.05].
-Conclusion: Motivational interviewing integrated into intention implementation causes weight loss and increase the constructs score in women.
+Anthropometric characteristics were significantly reduced in the motivational interviewing and motivational interviewing interviewing interviewing interviewing integrated into implementation causes weight loss and increase the constructs score in women.